smessie/Article-ESWC2024-DFDP/content/literature.md

 In addition, we want to describe footprints, i.e. what actions to perform in case of certain events like submission.
 Footprints outline the way the data entered into the form should be handled, such as where it should be stored or what updates to other documents are required [](cite:cites shapes).
 Describing this information as footprints allows machines to interpret it, and actions are not tied to applications.
-As a result, different apps will store the data in the same way and real interoperability is achieved.
+As a result, different applications will store the data in the same way and real interoperability is achieved.
 As these ontologies do not provide a way to describe such footprints, they do not provide a complete solution for a fully declarative form description.